RediSearch/RediSearch/docs/Commands.md

 ```
 ### Parameters

-- **index**: The Fulltext index name.
+- **index**: The index name.
 The index must be first created with FT.CREATE
 - **query**: The query string, as if sent to FT.SEARCH

 ### Complexity